A shield for Unexpected Maker's TinyPICO board that connects to a RGB LED Matrix panel.Designed by Brian Lough in Ireland

 This board makes wiring them really simple!
 The board just slots directly onto the input header pin, uses the ribbon cable that comes provided with most of these panels to connect the pins of the output header and has screw terminals to connect the power cable that comes with most panels.

 I'm pretty certain this was first third-party shield ever created for the TinyPICO!
 (Bitluni listed his before me though, but mine was designed and built first, I have proof!)
 I had the board designed and ordered before I even had my TinyPICO.
-You are very likely to receive this before your TinyPICO!

 This really makes using the display as simple as possible.
 Making use of the cables that comes with the display allows the board to be smaller and less expensive.

 Here are some Github Repos with examples of things that can be done using the board.
 Most are currently for an ESP8266 but could be easily ported! - Some images and a peanut butter jelly time dancing banana

 Each TinyPICO Matrix Shield is a kit and comes with the following: